Brainsware/bacon-site/Views/Howdoido/howdoido.markdown

 }
 ```

-This model will provide you with basic functionality for adding, editing, deleting and retrieving entries of the table "post".
+This model will provide you with basic functionality for adding, editing, deleting and retrieving entries from the table "post".

 ### Controllers {#controllers}

-First off, there is an `Application` controller already present in the skeleton project.
-It is supposed to hold any global methods that  are needed in all controllers, e.g. authentication code or template filter methods.
-All controllers are supposed to derive from that global `Application` controller.
+An `Application` controller is already present in the skeleton project.
+It is supposed to hold any global methods that are needed in all controllers, e.g.
+authentication code or template filter methods.
+All controllers must derive from that global `Application` controller.

 ```
 # Controllers/Application.php: